PC5059 - Psychological Interventions: From Problems to Solutions (2025/26)

 Module summary

 The aim of this module is to develop your knowledge and understanding of different types of psychological interventions designed to address a range of personal and social issues.
 You will be introduced to a range of evidence-based psychological interventions anchored in contemporary theory and research.
-This includes interventions to promote subjective states of well-being (e.g., growth mindset, self-affirmation, reappraisal, resilience); to help people experiencing alcohol or drug dependence; and to reduce prejudice and promote positive intergroup relations.
-You will learn how psychological interventions are designed, the literature on which they are based, how they work, and how they can be applied in a wide range of contexts (e.g., healthcare, education, relationships), and how they can help in the achievement of social justice goals.
-The module has a strong applied focus and the knowledge and skills developed in the module are highly desired in many employment contexts.
+This may include interventions to promote subjective states of well-being (e.g., growth mindset, self-affirmation, reappraisal, resilience); to help people experiencing alcohol or drug dependence; and to reduce prejudice and promote positive intergroup relations.
+You will be introduced to how psychological interventions are designed, the literature on which they are based, how they work, how they can be applied in a wide range of contexts (e.g., healthcare, education, relationships), and how they can help in the achievement of social justice goals.
+The module has a strong applied focus, and the knowledge and skills developed in the module are highly desired in many employment contexts.

 Syllabus